SeekND/Ground-Branch-Hunteering/README.md

 - You can play by yourself against bots (suggest 1 or 2, but try 8 for a feeling of helplessness as the forest fires shots all around you)
 - You can play against bots and players (again, suggest 1, max 2 bots)
-- You can team up with another player (up to two teams) and still add bots
+- You can team up with another player (up to two teams) and still add bots (the bots will all be part of a bot team against your player teams)

 # DISCLAIMER WARNING
 - Ground Branch is still on Early Access and often getting updated so this mod may no longer work.
 Currently tested for GB CTE version 1032.